dockur/windows/readme.md

 ### How do I connect using RDP?

-  The web-viewer is mainly meant to be used during installation, as its picture quality is low, and it has no audio or clipboard for example.
+  Our web-viewer's mainly meant to be used during installation, as our picture quality are low, and has no audio or clipboard for example.

-  So for a better experience you can connect using any Microsoft Remote Desktop client to the IP of the container, using the username `Docker` and by leaving the password empty.
+  For better experience, please connect using any Microsoft Remote Desktop app client to the IP of your container, using username `Docker` and leaving password empty.

-  There is a RDP client for [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx) available from the Play Store and one for [iOS](https://apps.apple.com/nl/app/microsoft-remote-desktop/id714464092?l=en-GB) in the Apple Store.
-For Linux you can use [FreeRDP](https://www.freerdp.com/) and on Windows just type `mstsc` in the search box.
+  There is a RDP client for [Android](https://play.google.com/store/apps/details?id=com.microsoft.rdc.androidx) available from the Play Store and one for [iOS](https://apps.apple.com/app/microsoft-remote-desktop/id714464092) in the Apple App Store.
+For Linux feel free using [FreeRDP](https://www.freerdp.com/) and on Windows just type `mstsc` in the search box.

 ### How do I assign an individual IP address to the container?

-  By default, the container uses bridge networking, which shares the IP address with the host.
+  By default, you use bridged networking, shares your IP address with your host.

-  If you want to assign an individual IP address to the container, you can create a macvlan network as follows:
+  Want assigning an individual IP address to the container?
+Create macvlan network as follows:

   ```bash
   docker network create -d macvlan \